-A room is described by a list of sentences.
-We pick the first 3 sentences, tokenize them and then pad the token sequence to a maximum length of 40 tokens.
+In scene generation from text, a room is described by a list of sentences.
+We use the first 3 sentences, tokenize them and pad the token sequence to a maximum length of 40 tokens.
 We then embed each word with an embedding function.
-In particular, we experiment with GloVe \cite{pennington2014glove}, ELMo \cite{peters2018deepelmo} and BERT \cite{devlin2018bert}.
-We obtain fixed size word embeddings with dimension $d$ ($100, 1024$ and $768$ respectively) using the Flair library \cite{akbik2018coling}, and then use a 2-layer MLP to convert from $d$ dimensions to $E$ dimensions, where $E$ is the dimension of the SceneFormer embedding.
-For the text-conditional model, we use decoders only for the category and location models.
+We experiment with GloVe \cite{pennington2014glove}, ELMo \cite{peters2018deepelmo}, and BERT \cite{devlin2018bert}.
+We obtain fixed-size word embeddings with dimension $d$ ($100, 1024$ and $768$ respectively) using the Flair library \cite{akbik2018coling}, and then a 2-layer MLP to convert from $d$ to $E$ dimensions, where $E$ is the dimension of the SceneFormer embedding.
+For the text-conditional model, we use decoders only for the category and location models, since our sentences only describe object classes and their spatial relations.
 The \textit{decoders} for orientation and dimension models are replaced by \textit{encoders} without cross-attention.
-We do not use an additional loss to align the transformer output with the input text, this relation is learned implicitly.
+We do not use an additional loss to align the transformer output with the input text; this relation is learned implicitly.